All's Fort |

 (1756 - 1760's), Chambersburg

 A settlers' stone house, sawmill, and gristmill surrounded by a stockade with two swivel guns, used for public defense.
 Also referred to as Fort Chambers.
 The house (1730) had a lead roof, and was built over a stream at Falling Spring.
+No remains.
 A stone monument (1984) is located in the park on North Main Street, between Market and King Streets.
+The park was dedicated in 2008.

 (1861), near Chambersburg